appvia/tako/README.md

 Describing Compose services as a Kubernetes application requires an extra layer that translates concepts from one to the other.

-Furthermore, on Kubernetes, you will share and promote your app through different stages.
-These stages require varying settings that should ideally be captured from the start.
+Furthermore, on Kubernetes, you might also want to deploy or promote your app to different "stages", commonly known as environments.
+Application configuration may vary depending on the environment it is deployed to due to various infrastructure or operational constraints.

+So, a good approach to managing your app configuration in different environments is a must.

 _Kev_ will help you with all the above!
 So let's get cracking.